 - If crows fly south, a severe winter may be expected; if they fly north, the reverse.

 - When chickens pick up small stones and pebbles and are more noisy than usual, expect rain.

 - Roosters are said to clap their wings in an unusual manner, and hens rub in the dust and seem very uneasy when rain is coming.

 - During rain if chickens pay no attention to it, you may expect a continued rain; if they run to shelter, it won’t last long.
 (You would think the opposite is true!)

 - When fowls collect together and pick or straighten their feathers, expect a change of weather.

 - The severity of winter is determined by how far down the feathers have grown on a partridge’s legs.

-While many of us in the 21st century may think weather lore is more whimsical than wise, it’s hard to hard to discount all of these “natural forecasters,” especially when most of them are based on years of observation.
+While many of us in the 21st century may think weather lore is more whimsical than wise, it’s hard to discount all of these “natural forecasters,” especially when most of them are based on years of observation.